hoodunit/purescript-payload/README.md

 * Record (returns JSON)
 * `Json` (returns JSON)

 JSON is encoded via the [purescript-simple-json library](https://github.com/justinwoo/purescript-simple-json).
-Handlers can also return any other response body that implements [ToSpecResponse](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:ToSpecResponse) and [EncodeResponse](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:EncodeResponse).
+Handlers can also return any other response body that implements [EncodeResponse](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:EncodeResponse).

 Payload validates at compile time that handler responses match the type specified in the API spec.
-Responses match the spec by either being exactly the type defined in the spec or by being convertable to that type via the `ToSpecResponse` type class.
+Responses match the spec by either being exactly the type defined in the spec or by being convertable to that type via the [ToSpecResponse](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:ToSpecResponse) type class.

 What other responses can be converted to spec responses?

 #### Modified status or headers

-To modify the status or headers, handlers can return a [Response](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:Response), which is a wrapper around a record with `status` and `headers` fields.
+To modify the status or headers, handlers can return a [Response](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:Response), which is a wrapper around a record with `status`, `headers`, and `body` fields.
 There are various helpers in the [Response](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:Response) module for creating and modifying responses.

 #### Errors